 The Controversy of Welfare

 The main controversy with welfare is that it has not lowered the poverty rate in the nation.
 Welfare spending has increased dramatically, but poverty hasn’t lessened.
 The issue is as old as the nation.
-Benjamin Franklin said, “In my youth, I traveled much, and I observed in different countries, that the more public provisions were made for the poor, the less they provided for themselves, and of course, became poorer.
+Benjamin Franklin said, “In my youth, I traveled much, and I observed in different countries, that the more public provisions were made for the poor, the less they provided for themselves, and of course, became poorer.”
 More.
-The term of the past was pauperism – as explained in an old book on charity: “There is scarcely any one of the great problems affecting the public good which has taken as strong a hold upon the national mind … as the question of the prevention of the pauperization of the poor”.
+The term of the past was pauperism – as explained in the 1882 book A Handbook on Charity Organization: “There is scarcely any one of the great problems affecting the public good which has taken as strong a hold upon the national mind … as the question of the prevention of the pauperization of the poor”.
 The problem the book says is “…. that by making no attempt to distinguish between the deserving and the undeserving, no attempt to discover and remove the causes of distress, it was actually corrupting the morals and swallowing up the resources of the country.”

-That explanation is 140 years old but is a good description of the welfare controversy of today.
+That explanation is over 140 years old but describes the welfare controversy of today well.
 The term has just changed from pauperism to dependency.
 More.

 Public Opinion on the Purpose of Welfare

-Over the years, there has been a vast array of surveys giving us a good view of public opinion regarding welfare.
+Over the years, a vast array of surveys has given us a good view of public opinion regarding welfare.
 One survey that directly addresses the purpose of welfare was done with people in poverty.
-That is, 55% of those in poverty believe the main purpose behind welfare is to help poor people get back on their feet again.
+55% of those in poverty believe the main purpose behind welfare is to help poor people get back on their feet again.
 39% believe the purpose is to provide for the needs of poor people while they are poor.
+More.

 Most Americans believe welfare has not been effective.
 For example, poverty and homelessness finished last in a ranking of satisfaction with the nation’s efforts on 22 separate issues.
 Only 25% of Americans were satisfied with the nation’s efforts.
 That is consistent with public opinion on work.
 For example, 90% of voters support requiring able-bodied adults to work, train, or volunteer at least part-time to receive welfare.